davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 eroded off their lower plate complex as the coastal region has risen in the Pliocene [@Ducea2003].

-The Figure 18 reconstruction exhibits the first-order crustal relations that pose three highly plausible origins for the sub-Crystal Knob mantle
+The @fig:reconstruction reconstruction exhibits the first-order crustal relations that pose three highly plausible origins for the sub-Crystal Knob mantle
-lithosphere: 1. shallowly ascended asthenosphere within the Pacific-Farallon slab window [@Atwater1998]; 2. subduction underplated, or stalled Monterey oceanic microplate [@Bohannon1995];
+lithosphere: 1. shallowly ascended asthenosphere within the Pacific-Farallon slab window [@Atwater1998]; 2. subduction of an underplated, or stalled Monterey oceanic microplate [@Bohannon1995];
 or 3. underplated Farallon plate mantle lithosphere nappe(s) that lie in structural sequence with the upper mantle duplex resolved beneath the Dish Hill xenolith location [@Luffi2009].